What is Gig Performer?

-Gig Performer™ is an application to allow you to use your computer and an audio interface for live music performance.
+Gig Performer™ is an audio plugin host application to allow you to use your Windows PC or Mac along with an audio interface for live music performance.
 Whether you’re part of a band or a solo artist you can use Gig Performer™ to manage all the sounds and/or effects processing you need when you’re on stage.

 On what platforms does Gig Performer run?

-Gig Performer™ is designed to run on both OS X and MS Windows so the user can work in whichever environment is most familiar and comfortable.
+Gig Performer™ is designed to run on both Mac OS X and Microsoft Windows so the user can work in whichever environment is most familiar and comfortable.

 How does licensing work?